Understanding API Security Testing: A Comprehensive Overview

 Security Testing Frameworks:

-The Get acquainted with security testing frameworks like the OWASP API Security Top 10, which outlines the most significant API security risks.
-These frameworks are essential resources to consult during the testing phase.
+Become familiar with security testing frameworks like the OWASP API Security Top 10, which describes the ten most significant risks to API security.
+Those would be the security testing frameworks you want to consult while you are in the testing phase.

 Documentation and Specifications: